danielneil/Shark-Config/brokers/yahoo_finance/README.md

 Broker: yahoo_finance
 =========

-This broker is the demo broker.
+This is the demo broker.
+No trading occurs and it is only used for price and historial data.

 Requirements
 ------------